simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 One of the significant advantages of biometric authentication is that it is more secure than traditional authentication methods such as passwords or pins. **Biometric authentication** uses unique physical characteristics such as **fingerprints**, **facial features**, or **voice patterns** to authenticate a user's identity.

-Moreover, **biometric authentication** eliminates the need for users to remember passwords or pins, which can be easily forgotten or hacked.
+On top of that, **biometric authentication** eliminates the need for users to remember passwords or pins, which can be easily forgotten or hacked.
 With biometric authentication, users can quickly and conveniently access their accounts with just a touch or a glance.

 ### Recent Innovations in Biometric Authentication